Azure best practices for network security

-Azure virtual networks are similar to a LAN on your on-premises network.
-The idea behind an Azure virtual network is that you create a single private IP address space–based network on which you can place all your Azure virtual machines.
+Azure virtual networks are similar to LANs on your on-premises network.
+The idea behind an Azure virtual network is that you create a network, based on a single private IP address space, on which you can place all your Azure virtual machines.
 The private IP address spaces available are in the Class A (10.0.0.0/8), Class B (172.16.0.0/12), and Class C (192.168.0.0/16) ranges.

 Best practices for logically segmenting subnets include: